Northland

 Ocean Beach Walk: 9 km, 3 hr (map 22)

 Speaking of kauri, this might be a good place to repeat a paragraph from the Auckland pages in case you haven’t read it, as you will be encountering kauri a number of times in this region: Kauri die-back disease has recently been spreading amongst kauri trees in the Auckland and Northland regions.
 It is a soil-borne fungus that attacks the roots and lower trunk of the trees and eventually kills them.
 There is no known cure and it is spreading like wildfire, killing an iconic species of native New Zealand tree, possibly sending it to extinction.
 Many other types of vegetation are dependent on the kauri, so there is a risk that we won’t just lose the trees but whole forests.
 The disease is mainly being spread by humans.
 It is crucial that you don’t walk anywhere near the roots of these trees as you are likely to pick up the fungus on your footwear and spread it further.
-The roots can be very close to the surface and spread a very long way from the tree.
+The roots can be very close to the surface and extend a very long way from the tree.
 So use boardwalks where provided and clean your footwear using wash stations (and don’t forget to wash your poles).
 Just spraying anti-fungus solution on your shoes isn’t enough.
 You have to get all the soil off them in the first instance, as that’s where the spores will be.
 And then you have to be careful you are not just washing the soil to some place where it can infect further trees.

-Kauri Mountain Track: 3 km, 1.5 hr (map 22)
+Kauri Mountain Track: 35 mins, 3 km (map 22)

 From the Kauri Mountain trig descend down the other side to a long driveway that passes private homes.
 Use the stiles and leave gates open or closed as you find them.

-Taiharuru Estuary Route: 7 km, 2 hr (map 22)
+Taiharuru Estuary Route: 2 hrs, 7 km (map 22)

-At the water’s edge, providing the tide is low, you walk out on the estuary to the point at right and then around it.
-There is a white marker with an orange triangle showing the shallowest point more or less opposite where you begin.
-Then you walk parallel to the land going north-west, staying well out from the mangroves.
-The mud can be deep in places.
-To plan for the tide check the usual NIWA site and cross within 2.5 hrs either side of of low tide.
-Come ashore at a council reserve where you can see down the river and out to sea.
-Hop on the road (Pataua South Rd) and head north to cross the footbridge over the next estuary (Pataua River).
 An alternative to walking the Taiharuru Estuary is to ask to be ferried by the people at Tidesong B&B. And a further option to keep your feet dry is to walk around the estuary.
 It is only an extra 2km.
 To take this, skip the Kauri Mountain Track and continue on the Kauri Mountain Rd, then turn left into Taiharuru Rd, then right into Patua South Rd.
-It would be less scenic and involve more road walking, but might take the same amount of time as the official route.
+It would be less scenic and involve road walking, but may not take any more time than the estuary route.

 • Tidesong B&B – Beasley Rd, Taiharuru.
 B&B accommodation (discount to TA walkers), plus camp ground with tent sites, hot shower and a cabin ($15 pp).
 They also can provide fresh fruit and vegetables, meals and dinghy rides across the estuary, as well as advice and transport.
 09 436 1959.